mankai-chow/FuzzifiED.jl/docs/src/intro.md

 > __[Fan 2024]__ Note on explicit construction of conformal generators on the fuzzy sphere, Ruihua Fan, [arXiv:2409.08257](https://arxiv.org/abs/2409.08257).

 Within the generators of conformal symmetry, the $\mathrm{SO}(3)$ rotation and the dilatation are manifest and act as rotation and time translation on fuzzy sphere.
 The rest two, _viz._ translation $P^\mu$ and special conformal transformation (SCT) $K^\mu$ needs to be emergent in the IR at the conformal point but broken along the RG flow.
 It is worthwhile to construct these IR generators by the UV operators on fuzzy sphere.
 These works invest in such construction with the help of stress tensor $T^{\mu\nu}$.
-The time component $T^{\tau\tau}$ of stress tensor equals the Hamiltonian density $\mathscr{H}$ and integrates into the generator $\Lambda^\mu=P^\mu+K^\mu=\int\mathrm{d}\hat{\mathbf{n}}\,n^\mu\mathscr{H}$.
+The time component $T^{\tau\tau}$ of stress tensor equals the Hamiltonian density $\mathscr{H}$ and it integrates into the generator $\Lambda^\mu=P^\mu+K^\mu=\int\mathrm{d}\hat{\mathbf{n}}\,n^\mu\mathscr{H}$.
 The action of this generator send a scaling operator to other operators in the same multiplet with the number of partial derivatives increased or decreased by one.
-These works calculate the matrix elements of the generators $\Lambda^\mu$ and compare it with the theoretical value in CFT and find good agreement, which is another non-trivial verification of conformal symmetry.
-Furthermore, the separate generators $P^\mu$ and $K^\mu$ can be calculated by considering the commutatator $[H,\Lambda^\mu]$, which is useful in determining the primaries.
+These works calculate the matrix elements of the generators $\Lambda^\mu$ and compare it with the theoretical values in the CFT and find good agreement, which is another non-trivial verification of conformal symmetry.
+Furthermore, the separate generators $P^\mu$ and $K^\mu$ can be obtained by considering the commutatator $[H,\Lambda^\mu]$, which is useful in determining the primaries.

 ### Realising various 3d CFTs

-The second direction is study various other CFTs beyond 3d Ising.
-Fuzzy sphere has revealed many new information about these theories ; the previously known data are also consistent with fuzzy sphere results.
+The second direction is to study various other CFTs beyond 3d Ising.
+Fuzzy sphere has revealed many new information about these theories ; the previously known results are also consistent with the fuzzy sphere.
 So far, the accessible CFTs include $\mathrm{SO}(5)$ deconfined criticality, $\mathrm{O}(3)$ Wilson-Fisher and a series of new theories with $\mathrm{Sp}(N)$ symmetry.

 ##### [The $\mathrm{SO}(5)$ deconfined criticality](@id Zhou2023)

 > __[Zhou 2023]__ The ``\mathrm{SO}(5)`` deconfined phase transition under the fuzzy sphere microscope: approximate conformal symmetry, pseudo-criticality, and operator spectrum, Zheng Zhou, Liangdong Hu, Wei Zhu, and Yin-Chen He, [arXiv:2306.16435](https://arxiv.org/abs/2306.16435), [Phys.
 Rev. X __14__, 021044 (2024)](https://doi.org/10.1103/PhysRevX.14.021044).

-The first model besides Ising model to which fuzzy sphere is applied is the $\mathrm{SO}(5)$ deconfined quantum critical point (DQCP).
-Deconfined quantum critical point (DQCP) is one of the pioneering phase transitions beyond Landau paradigm.
+The first theory besides Ising CFT to which fuzzy sphere is applied is the $\mathrm{SO}(5)$ deconfined quantum critical point (DQCP).
+Deconfined quantum critical point (DQCP) is one of the pioneering example of phase transitions beyond Landau paradigm.
 It has led to numerous theoretical surprises including the emergent $\mathrm{SO}(5)$ symmetry and the duality between interacting theories.
 Despite extensive studies over the past two decades, its nature remains controversial.
 The two competing scenarios are (1) DQCP is truely critical, and (2) DQCP is pseudocritical, _i.e._, a weakly first-order phase transition that has approximate critical behaviour, and is controlled by a pair of complex fixed points very close to the pseudocritical region.

 The DQCP can be conveniently studied on the fuzzy sphere by constructing a non-linear sigma model (NLσM) on target space $S^4$ with a level-1 topological Wess-Zumino-Witten (WZW) term, which serves as a dual description of the DQCP with an exact $\mathrm{SO}(5)$ symmetry.
 The idea is to construct a four-flavour model with global symmetry $\mathrm{Sp}(2)/\mathbb{Z}_2=\mathrm{SO}(5)$ ($\mathbb{Z}_2$ means to gauge the pseudoreal representations).
-At half-filling, the target space is a Grassmannian $\tfrac{\mathrm{Sp}(2)}{\mathrm{Sp}(1)\times\mathrm{Sp}(1)}\cong S^4$ and the WZW level can be matched.
+At half-filling, it can be described by a NLσM on the Grassmannian $\tfrac{\mathrm{Sp}(2)}{\mathrm{Sp}(1)\times\mathrm{Sp}(1)}\cong S^4$ and the WZW level can be matched.
 This work provides evidence that the DQCP exhibits approximate conformal symmetry.
 This work has identified 19 conformal primaries and their 82 descendants.
 Furthermore, by examining the renormalisation group flow of the lowest symmetry singlet, this work demonstrates that the DQCP is more likely pseudo-critical, with the approximate conformal symmetry plausibly emerging from nearby complex fixed points.

 ##### [The $\mathrm{O}(3)$ Wilson-Fisher](@id Han2023Dec)

 > __[Han 2023Dec]__ Conformal operator content of the Wilson-Fisher transition on fuzzy sphere bilayers, Chao Han, Liangdong Hu, and Wei Zhu, [arXiv:2312.04047](https://arxiv.org/abs/2312.04047), [Phys.
 Rev. B __110__, 115113 (2024)](https://doi.org/10.1103/PhysRevB.110.115113).

 The $\mathrm{O}(N)$ Wilson-Fisher theories are probably one of the most studied theories for 3d criticalities with wide range of applications.
 Specifically, this work focus on the $\mathrm{O}(3)$ WF CFT.
 The construction involves two copies of $\mathrm{SU}(2)$ ferromagnet with altogether 4 flavours.
 Briefly speaking, the model contains two competing terms : (1) a $\mathrm{SU}(2)$ ferromagnetic interaction which favours a Heisenberg ferromagnetic phase where each of the two copies being half-filled and the symmetry-breaking order parameter lives on a $S^2$ manifold, (2) a transverse field which favours one of the two copies being completely filled, corresponding to a Heisenberg paramagnet.
 The transition between these two phases falls into the $\mathrm{O}(3)$ Wilson-Fisher universality.
-Through the energy spectrum at the transition, this work provides evidence that $\mathrm{O}(3)$ Wilson-Fisher fixed point exhibits conformal symmetry, and a wealth of information about the CFT can be revealed, such as the instability to cubic anisotropy.
+Through the energy spectrum at the transition, this work provides evidence that $\mathrm{O}(3)$ Wilson-Fisher fixed point exhibits conformal symmetry, as well as revealing a wealth of information about the CFT can be revealed, such as the instability to cubic anisotropy.
 This work also calculates several OPE coefficients.

 ##### [A series of new $\mathrm{Sp}(N)$-symmetric CFTs](@id Zhou2024Oct)

 > __[Zhou 2024Oct]__ A new series of 3d CFTs with ``\mathrm{Sp}(N)`` global symmetry on fuzzy sphere, Zheng Zhou, and Yin-Chen He, [arXiv:2410.00087](https://arxiv.org/abs/2410.00087).

 The quest to discover new 3d CFTs has been intriguing for physicists.
 A virgin land on this quest is the parity-breaking CFTs.
-In 3d, the Chern-Simons-matter theory stands out as the most well known and possibly the only known type of parity-breaking CFTs.
+In 3d, the Chern-Simons-matter theories stand out as the most well known and possibly the only known type of parity-breaking CFTs.
 Fuzzy sphere is a promising platform to study these theories.
 This work makes a concrete construction by generalising the DQCP to the WZW-NLσM on the target space of a general symplectic Grassmannian
 ```math
     \frac{\mathrm{Sp}(N)}{\mathrm{Sp}(M)\times\mathrm{Sp}(N-M)}.
 ```